testcontainers/testcontainers-java/docs/modules/databases/jdbc.md

 ### Copying files to the container

-You may copy files into the container by specifying `TC_COPY_FILES`.
+You may copy files into the container by specifying `TC_COPY_FILE`.
 This is useful for supplying custom configuration files or utilizing the entrypoint of a Docker image to run scripts.

-The syntax is: `?TC_COPY_FILES=host-path:container-path[:file-mode]` (file mode is optional).
+The syntax is: `?TC_COPY_FILE=host-path:container-path[:file-mode]` (file mode is optional).
-If the host path starts with `/` it will be considered an absolute path, otherwise it's mapped from a classpath resource.
+If the host path is prefixed with `file:` it will be loaded from a file (relative to the working directory, which will usually be the project root), otherwise it's mapped from a classpath resource.

-* Single file: `jdbc:tc:mysql:5.7.34:///databasename?TC_COPY_FILES=some-path/init_mysql.sql:/docker-entrypoint-initdb.d/init_mysql.sql`
+* Single file: `jdbc:tc:mysql:5.7.34:///databasename?TC_COPY_FILE=some-path/init_mysql.sql:/docker-entrypoint-initdb.d/init_mysql.sql`
-* Single file with file mode: `jdbc:tc:mysql:5.7.34:///databasename?TC_COPY_FILES=some-path/init_mysql.sql:/docker-entrypoint-initdb.d/init_mysql.sql:755`
+* Single file with file mode: `jdbc:tc:mysql:5.7.34:///databasename?TC_COPY_FILE=some-path/init_mysql.sql:/docker-entrypoint-initdb.d/init_mysql.sql:755`
-* Multiple files: `jdbc:tc:mysql:5.7.34:///databasename?TC_COPY_FILES=some-path/init_mysql.sql:/docker-entrypoint-initdb.d/init_mysql.sql:755,/absolute-path/another-file:/another/container-path/another-file`
+* Multiple files: `jdbc:tc:mysql:5.7.34:///databasename?TC_COPY_FILE=some-path/init_mysql.sql:/docker-entrypoint-initdb.d/init_mysql.sql:755&TC_COPY_FILE=file:/absolute-path/another-file:/another/container-path/another-file`

 ### Running container in daemon mode